Reynolda House & Historic District

 Reynolda House Museum of American Art

-Reynolda House Tours
+Reynolda House Admission

-students with valid ID, military personnel with ID: FREE.
-Employees of Wake Forest University and Wake Forest Baptist Medical Center with valid ID (plus one guest): FREE.
+• Employees of Wake Forest University and Wake Forest Baptist Medical Center with valid ID (plus one guest): FREE

 Reynolda House Hours